Updated: March 27, 2023 - 5 min read

 Better still, get into the habit of setting OKRs.
-OKR stands for ‘Objective’ (a clearly defined goal) and ‘Key Results’ (objective measurements of progress towards the goal in mind).
+OKR stands for ‘Objective’ (a clearly defined goal) and ‘Key Results’ (objective measurements of progress toward the goal in mind).
 This is something airfocus has embraced as a business — and something we’ve written extensively about before.

 The more room for speculation you leave, the more chance there is for subjectivity and error — triggering a domino effect.
-All it takes is for one member of your product team to assume a priority, decide on what they want to achieve, and then perpetuate that confusion among the rest of the team.
+All it takes is for one member of your Product Team to assume a priority, decide on what they want to achieve, and then perpetuate that confusion among the rest of the team.

-This is all the more important when working as a remote or distributed product team, as 88% of remote workers suffer miscommunication with their fellow team members.
+This is all the more important when working as a remote or distributed Product Team, as 88% of remote workers suffer miscommunication with their fellow team members.

 2. Run discovery and focus on which problems to solve

-Not all product initiatives are created equal.
+Not all Product initiatives are created equal.
 Small, easy-to-tackle initiatives could carry significant value for your product.
-At the same time, they say that everything worth doing requires hard work — so what are the true priorities for your product team?
+At the same time, they say that everything worth doing requires hard work — so what are the true priorities for your Product Team?

-That’s when we turn to product discovery for answers.
-This stage of product development already involves understanding the needs of your customer and the market you’re operating in, so why not use that information to help prioritize your product work?
+That’s when we turn to Product Discovery for answers.
+This stage of Product Development already involves understanding the needs of your customer and the market you’re operating in, so why not use that information to help prioritize your Product work?